Kagamma/evil-script/docs/syntax.md

 Buffers are used to interface with DLL libraries written in native languages like C or Pascal.
 A buffer is essentially a space within the system memory used to store raw data for just about anything.
 Underneath, a buffer is just a pointer, and you can perform pointer arithmetic on it.

 ### Scopes
 Variables are block-scoped.
 They are accessible only within the scope in which they are declared and any nested scopes.

-Variables declared in a function are local to that function by default.
-If a global variable has the same name, the `local` prefix is needed.
-Such variables are stored on the stack.
+If a newly declared variable from current block has the same name as the one declared in parent block, the `local` prefix is needed.

 Evil script does not support closures.
 Try to access parent function's local variables from a nested function may cause unexpected behaviors.